-We could see from speaking to people, their relatives and staff that South Northants Home Care delivered on its commitment which was 'Home is where the heart is - that's why we support those who wish to remain in their own homes and to be independent for as long as it is safe for them to do so.'
-We read a comment from one person 'I am very grateful for everything the carers do for me.'
+We could see from speaking to people, their relatives and staff that Care With Compassion delivered on its commitment which was to support those who wish to remain in their own homes and to be independent for as long as it is safe for them to do so.'
+We read a comment from one relative which stated how pleased there were with the kind, professional and caring approach of staff.
 As the registered manager regularly worked alongside the care staff if was evident how committed everyone was to provide a good quality service.